datacarpentry/datacarpentry.github.io/_posts/2016-12-16-mentorship-program.md

 more support when starting out as an instructor.
 We as a community can mentor and provide that support to help the Carpentry community stay strong as we continue to grow.

-The Data and Software Carpentry Mentorship subcommittee is piloting a Mentorship Program in the new year.
+Data Carpentry, in collaboration with the Data/Software Carpentry mentoring committee is piloting a Mentorship Program in the new year.
 This program will support instructors who are new to our community by matching them with a personal Mentor - instructors who have volunteered their time to help new instructors gain the confidence, technical skills, and teaching skills they need to successfully certify as an instructor and teach their first workshop.